-What do we do?
+What we do

-New Monasticisms Ireland hosts
+New Monasticisms Ireland hosts –

 Three major teaching events in the year.

-Meditation – Silence in the City
+Engages in reflection and meditation – Silence in the City.

-Two book clubs.
+Runs two book clubs.

-Sophia Book Club & Cill Dara Book Club.
+Sophia Book Club

-NMI Cill Dara Book Club
+Cill Dara Book Club

 We try to meet every first or fourth Tuesday at Solas Bhride, Tully Road, Kildare Town.
 If you are interested and would like to join us please contact: